 Hall finished third, eighth-starting Kody Smith was fourth, and ninth-starting Devon Ostheimer was fifth, followed by Zack Lynskey, Angelique Bell, 16th-starting Bret Barney, Sparky Howard, and 17th-starting Klint Simpson.

 In the Late Models Decker began the night by winning his fourth straight heat race and was looking to match that victory total in the 25-lap feature where he started on the pole next to fellow heat winner Richard Papenhausen.
-Fast- qualifier Restad, of
+Fast- qualifier Restad, of Santa Rosa, got underneath Papenhausen on Lap 5 to move up to second place behind Morgan Hill’s Decker, who was enjoying a sizable lead until a Lap 18 yellow flag evaporated the advantage.

 On the 20th circuit, Restad went low in Turn 4 to grab a slight edge over Decker.
 The two combatants surged back and fourth several times before Restad emerged the leader.
 Restad swept across the finish line less than one second ahead of Decker to claim his seventh career victory and first of the season.